ubleipzig/autoconfig/docs/vufind.md

 to change the configuration of the site simply edit the template and do another
 ```
-autoconfig vufind \
+autoconfig vufind deploy \
   -i staging \
+  -s foo \
   -b /var/lib/vufind/foo \
   --db-client staging.vufind.example.com \
   foo
 ```
-since all configuration is now provided by the site template we do not need to provide configuration values by commandline parameters. **in fact all configuration values from the site's configuration template have precedence of the commandline parameters. if you want autoconfig to take the values from commandline parameters you have to delete them from the configuration template first.**
+since all configuration is now provided by the site template we do not need to provide configuration values by commandline parameters.

+**Be aware, that this is not the case for `--db-client`.
+If your VuFind is not on the same host as the mysql-server you have to specify the mysql-client so that the mysql-user is created apropriately.
+Otherwise VuFind will not be able to connect to the database-server.**

 ## Todo